-Due to security reason the configuration to connect the HSM is predefined within the TOE and cannot be changed.
-Also the user roles are predefined within the TOE and cannot be changed.
+Due to security reason the user roles are predefined within the TOE and cannot be changed.
 User roles are also encoded as X.509 extension into the user certificate.

 If the CA-Core cannot reach the HSM over the network with the predefined configuration it does not startup.